Horizon College and Seminary: Affiliations

 Horizon College and Seminary is affiliated with the University of Saskatchewan in Saskatoon, Saskatchewan, Canada.
-Therefore, its students have access to the University of Saskatchewan campus (a 15-minute walk).
+Therefore, its students have access to the University of Saskatchewan campus.
 In addition, the college is a theological college of The Pentecostal Assemblies of Canada.
 Horizon has also had a longstanding agreement in partnership with Lutheran Theological Seminary (LTS) and the Saskatoon Theological Union (STU) to take courses at Horizon towards the Master of Divinity degree at Lutheran Seminary.

 Although Horizon was exclusively affiliated with the Pentecostal Assemblies of Canada, the school recently began to seek partnerships with other denominations.
-Between 2018 and 2019, Horizon became officially affiliated with the Canadian Conference of Mennonite Bretheren Churches, the Church of God in Western Canada, and the Christian Missionary Alliance.
+Between 2018 and 2019, Horizon became officially affiliated with the Canadian Conference of Mennonite Brethren Churches, the Church of God in Western Canada, and the Christian and Missionary Alliance.
 This allows Horizon to offer multi-denominational programming, including credential tracks, in four different denominational streams.

 Horizon College and Seminary is accredited by the Association for Biblical Higher Education.
 More recently, the school has also gained status as an associate member of the Association of Theological Schools (ATS) in the United States and Canada and is currently pursuing full accreditation with this association.

 Campus

 Previously, Horizon College and Seminary was located in a quiet residential neighborhood at the corner of Jackson Avenue and 7th Street East in Saskatoon, Saskatchewan.
 The campus included men's and women's residences, prayer chapels, a dining room, lounges, and laundry facilities, classrooms, lecture theater, offices, a bookstore, and the college chapel.

-In 2021, HCS moved to a new state-of-the-art facility located at 604 Webster Street, just off Attridge Drive in North-East Saskatoon.
+In 2021, HCS moved to a new facility located at 604 Webster Street, just off Attridge Drive in northeast Saskatoon.
 The move has located the school in closer proximity to its partner institutions like the University of Saskatchewan and Saskatchewan Polytechnic.
-The new campus does not have dorms, but accommodates to out-of-town students by connecting them with a list of close-by rental properties.
-The brand new facility embraces the new trend of online learning by offering an immersive live-streaming experience that allows students to virtually attend classes anywhere in the world.
+The new campus does not have dorms, but accommodates out-of-town students by connecting them with a list of close-by rental properties.